MechanicalRock/mechanicalrock.github.io/_posts/2022-04-04-valheim-server.md

 Now, if you are like me, where I decide 9 pm is when I should do that documentation I've been procrastinating on, the hours that my friends play and I play rarely aligns, hence the need for a dedicated server.
 I’ve seen a few online tutorials on how to set up your own Valheim Server, but I took it as an opportunity to do what any semi self-loathing programmer does.... ignore it all and decide I can do better...I mean attempt to do it myself as a learning opportunity.

+If you just want the code, here you go: [ Valheim-Server-on-AWS-Part-1 ](https://github.com/JMiocevich/Valheim-Server-on-AWS-Part-1)

 We are gonna separate this post into two parts.
 Part 1 will be the bare minimum to get a server up and running, whilst part 2 will include some fancier bells and whistles.

 So let's cover some basic criteria on what creating your own virtual Vikings adventure land will entail: